Skip to Main Content

 • Some URL shorteners only work for a few days, so make sure the link will work for as long as you need it to, including marking and potential appeal periods.

-• Check that shortened links are acceptable for your assignment.
+• Check with your lecturer that shortened links are acceptable for your assignment.

 • There is no requirement to shorten a URL.
 Even if a link is very long, you can include it in your reference list.